antonioagostino/piccolo/README.md

 **Known limitations:**

 - **No loss masking on SFT.** Cross-entropy is computed over the full sequence including the instruction tokens, not just the model response.
-This is a deliberate tradeoff — simpler training at the cost of some training efficiency.
+This is a deliberate tradeoff (simpler training at the cost of some training efficiency).
 See the [original InstructGPT paper](https://arxiv.org/abs/2203.02155) for context on why masking matters.

 - **No multi-turn context in chat.** The `chat.py` script resets KV-cache and token history on every turn.
 The SFT dataset contains only single-turn examples, so the model was never trained to handle context carried across turns.